Isa2008/mini-react-shop/README.md

 To connect everything to each other, export connect with its first parameter as null and set the function "addBasket" to component Product: \
 export default connect(null, { addBasket })(Product);

-Then call the parameter props in the var Product and let it show up in the console: \
+Then call the parameter props in the var Product and let it show up in the console.

 ***